je-nunez/apache_drill/README.md

 # Apache Drill's HTTP interface

 Instead of using the command-line oriented Drill Shell, you may use its HTTP interface, which is very easy and intuitive.
-It listens by default at port tcp/8047.
+The Drill Web Console listens by default at port tcp/8047.
 For example, to submit SQL-like queries, go to (supposing it is running locally):

         http://localhost:8047/query

-The logs of the previous queries, their execution plans and delays, is available at:
+The logs of the previous queries, their execution plans and delays, are available at:

         http://localhost:8047/profiles

-In the Drill Web console it is possible to change Drill's system options at:
+In the Drill Web Console it is possible to change Drill's system options at:

         http://localhost:8047/options

-instead of using `ALTER SYSTEM` or `SET` commands in the command-line Shell client.
+instead of using `ALTER SYSTEM`, `ALTER SESSION SET`, or `SET` commands in the command-line Shell client.

 The Drill's performance metrics are available at:

         http://localhost:8047/metrics

-(Note: There are other TCP ports used by Drill, see [http://drill.apache.org/docs/ports-used-by-drill/](http://drill.apache.org/docs/ports-used-by-drill/).)
+(Note: There are other TCP ports used by Drill, see [http://drill.apache.org/docs/ports-used-by-drill/](http://drill.apache.org/docs/ports-used-by-drill/) and [https://drill.apache.org/docs/architecture-introduction/#drill-clients](https://drill.apache.org/docs/architecture-introduction/#drill-clients).)

 # Apache Drill's Storage plugins

 Drill is a SQL-like interface for consulting data in different backends.
 These backends are accessed by different **storage plugins**.
-These storage plugins may be enabled, disabled, or updated in the Web interface at:
+These storage plugins can be enabled, disabled, or updated in the Drill Web Console at:

         http://localhost:8047/storage